leonardovsilva/azure-service-bus-python-cli/README.md

 ```
 **peek_sub - Options**

---pretty: Make pretty JSON in the console :sparkles:
+--pretty: Make pretty JSON in the console :sparkles: <br>

-dl or --dead_letter:  Peek messages from the dead letter :ghost:
+dl or --dead_letter:  Peek messages from the dead letter :ghost: <br>
+-s or --session: Session name to be used <br>

--s or --session: When queue session is used
+-ds or --default_session': When a queue session is used, the session name by default is called SESSION_ID

 ## Purge queue command